- Are you interested in the Spanish language?

 Self-Directed Study in Spanish II (SPÆ004G)

-Self-directed studies in Spanish II is a learner-centred distance course where the learner is in charge of all of the main aspects of the learning process such as objectives, strategies, selection of resources and evaluation.
-This course is a continuation of Self-directed studies in Spanish I but as the objectives are determined on an individual basis depending on each participant's needs, it is also open to new learners.
-Learners meet with the instructor to set up an individualized instructional plan based on prior evaluation and participate in weekly workshops in small groups to practice oral and written expression.
-The evaluation covers all four language skills: writing, reading, oral comprehension and oral expression.
-Each skill is evaluated in accordance with the objectives of the learner.
-Learners can also choose how many credits they achieve (2, 4 or 6) and the assessment is completed in accordance with the number of credits.
+Self-directed study in Spanish II is intended for those learners who have reached at least the A2 level of French or a higher level according to the CEFR.
+Learners are partly in charge of the main aspects of the learning process such as objectives, strategies and selection of resources.
+This course is a continuation of Self-directed studies in French I for those who have completed Self-directed studies in French I, but it is also open to new learners.
+Learners work closely with the instructor through interviews to set up an individualized instructional plan and to assess their progress.
+They participate in weekly workshops to practice oral and written production.
+The assessment covers all four language skills: reading comprehension, oral comprehension, writing and oral production.

 Spanish for Tourism and Business (SPÆ104G)